Couple in the showroom signing paperwork and buying new car

 • You have annual mileage limits — typically 15,000-20,000 miles.
 You’ll owe fees if you drive more than those limits.

-• Any damage to the car will result in fees.
+• Any excessive wear to the car will result in fees.

 • The car’s value depreciates as soon as you drive it off the lot.

-• There’s typically a higher down payment and monthly payment than in a lease.
+• There’s typically a higher down payment and monthly payment since you’re financing the car’s entire cost.

 • You’re responsible for all maintenance costs after your warranty expires.

-Most states require you to carry auto insurance, regardless if you finance or lease your vehicle.
+Most states require you to carry auto insurance, regardless of whether you finance or lease your vehicle.
 Here are the main coverages to consider:

 Insurance Coverages Required by Your Leaseholder